shibatch/tlfloat/CODE_OF_CONDUCT.md

 for free is used for free to the maximum extent possible, while software that is not free for commercial use is not used much.
-There used to be many free-of-charge software products that prohibited commercial use, but they have been abandoned.
+There used to be many free-of-charge software products that prohibited commercial use, but many of them were not used much and eventually abandoned.
 This is, in a sense, the tragedy of the commons, and capitalism cannot optimize the use of OSS.
 A license that prohibits commercial use does not solve the problem either.

 It is undeniable that OSS and free software have become popular because they can be used free of charge.
 But, if it says that